microsoft/azure-function-flex-open-ai/docs/workshop.md

 ![Postman](assets/func-postman.png)

 Go back to the Storage Account and check the `audios` container.
-You should see the files that you uploaded with your `AudioUpload` Azure Function!
+You should see the files that you uploaded with your `AudioUpload` function!

 ## Managed identities and RBAC

-Check the App settings of the uploader function and you should notice that there are no secrets allowing it to access the blob storage.
+Check the App settings of the uploader function app and you should notice that there are no secrets allowing it to access the blob storage.

 ![Upload function app settings](assets/uploader-function-app-settings.png)